Florida Fact Information Sheet (Form 1.977)

 The creditor first files a motion to compel, asking the court to order the debtor to complete the form by a new deadline.
 If the debtor misses that deadline, the creditor files a motion for an order to show cause, requiring the debtor to appear in court and explain the failure.
 If the debtor cannot provide a satisfactory explanation, the court may hold the debtor in civil contempt.

-Civil contempt for failure to complete a fact information sheet can result in a writ of bodily attachment, which is effectively an arrest warrant.
-Courts in Florida have sentenced debtors to jail time for noncompliance, with the ability to purge the contempt by completing the form within a specified period.
-A Hillsborough County order, for example, provides for five days of incarceration with a 20-day purge window to complete and deliver the form.
+Civil contempt for failure to complete a fact information sheet can result in a writ of bodily attachment—effectively an arrest warrant.
+Florida courts have jailed debtors who refused to comply, typically allowing them to purge the contempt by completing the form within a set window.
+A Hillsborough County order, for example, provides for five days of incarceration with a 20-day purge window.

 Providing false information on the fact information sheet carries separate consequences.
 Because the form is signed under oath, intentional misstatements or omissions can expose the debtor to perjury charges.